St. Louis Mayor Lyda Krewson picked one of her former aldermanic colleagues to serve as the city’s chief record keeper.

 During the Democratic primary for mayor, Flowers was a prominent Krewson supporter.
 She appeared in television and web advertisements for Krewson, who at the time was the 28th Ward’s alderwoman.

 With Flowers stepping aside, the Board of Aldermen will have eight new members before 2017 is over.
 Six aldermen were elected during the 2017 municipal election cycle, while Heather Navarro was elected to succeed Krewson as the 28th Ward’s alderwoman.

 Based off a provision in St. Louis' charter, the special election to succeed Flowers will likely take place in November.

 Flowers will replace Parrie May as city register later this month.

 Prince to lead job agency

 In addition to Flowers’ appointment, Krewson also named Alice Prince as the director of St. Louis Agency on Training and Employment.
-That agency is in charge of some of the city’s job and education programs, as well as initiatives to transition people who in prison back into the workforce.
+That agency is in charge of some of the city’s job and education programs, as well as initiatives to help people who are recently released from prison move into the workforce.

 Prince succeeds Michael Holmes, who had been SLATE’s director for roughly 10 years.

 As a division manager for SLATE, Prince was involved in Workforce High School, which gave young people seeking to complete their high school diploma 24-hour-a-day access to educational services.
 She recently started an “Employment Pop Up Shop” program, where city workers go into neighborhoods with high crime rates and connect young people with employment opportunities.